USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

   See description in `flowby.select_by_fields()`.
 To use a list of data points not supplied in the method, use the `!from_index:` tag, then give the name (e.g., `activity_set_1`) of the activity set as found in the csv file.
-- _exclusion_fielsd: A dictionary that allows subsetting source data by column.
+- _exclusion_fields_: A dictionary that allows subsetting source data by column.
   See description in `flowby.select_by_fields()`.
 - _attribution_method_: currently written for `direct`, `proportional`, `multiplication`.